Anakapalli: Medieval era

+Anakapalli was an estate within the Visakhapatnam District of the Madras Presidency.
+Originally belonging to the Rajas of Vijayanagaram, it passed entirely into the hands of the family through an auction purchase in 1802, and was later resold by the Raja to Gode Jaggappa.
+It consists of 16 villages and 17 hamlets.

+The Anakapalli taluk contains 45 towns and villages and 154 hamlets, all zamindaris (private estate holders) with 27,929 occupied houses and 131,637 inhabitants.
+According to the 1881 British Indian census, the population included 130,667 Hindus, 1,367 Muslims, and 3 Christians.
+The area had a criminal court, and in civil matters, it was under the jurisdiction of the Munsif's Court at Rayavaram.

+Anakapalli town, which is located in Anakapalli taluk, Visakhapatnam district, Madras Presidency, lies 20 mi southwest of Visakhapatnam on the Sarada River and the Grand Trunk Road.
+In 1881, the population of the town was 13,341, with 3,810 houses.
+Much of the surrounding area historically belonged to the king of Vijayanagara.
+Recently, it has experienced a growth spurt as an agricultural center, due to its molasses and small-scale cotton export businesses.

 Freedom struggle

 Before the Sepoy Mutiny, the French were attacked in Anakapalli in 1753.
 Bassi Dora was arrested at Kasimkota.
 Many freedom leaders visited Anakapalli, including Dr. B. R. Ambedkar and Mahatma Gandhi, who started the movement to boycott foreign goods in Anakapalli.
 Gandhi started his speech at Bellam Market in Anakapalli.
 The farmers requested that Gandhi name the jaggery market as Gandhi Market.
 He accepted the request.
 Other leaders visited, including N. G. Ranga and CPI's Jaya Prakash Narayan.
 One year later, Jawaharlal Nehru and Subhash Chandra Bose also gave speeches at Anakapalli.

 During 1944–45, Sri Koribilli Jogarao (Teacher) and Jakkanahalli Sri Ramamurthy (Compounder) participated in the freedom struggle and spoke against the movement and were sent to Rai Vellore Jail.